 Ticket price: Adult Ticket S$33, Senior Ticket S$24 (Above 60 years old), Child Ticket S$21 (3 to 12 years old).

 Do you love shopping but don’t want to splurge unnecessarily?
-In Singapore, you will find places where you can shop clothes, makeup items, and accessories at cheaper price.
+In Singapore, you will find places where you can shop for clothes, makeup items, and accessories at a cheaper price.